We're Alive: Descendants - Chapter 15 - Valley of the Shadow of Death - Part 1 of 3

 That'd be something, right?

 Never even heard of any infected like that before.
+Are they new?

 It even said words-like, not as many as you got now, but a few.

-Wonder if anyone else knows about this kind.
+I wonder if anyone else knows about this kind.

 Oh, there are so many species listed in here.

-Listen to this one: Mimics.
+Listen to this one.
+Mimics.

-I thought the name was fitting, as they will find human clothes, right?
+These short infected, I only recently discovered.
+I thought the name was fitting as they will find human clothes, right?

 Ones that aren't tattered or well used, to better hide and disguise themselves among us.

 With only the use of a handful of English words and their natural childlike physique, entire encampments have been lost.
+Fallen victim to their copycat nature, preying upon the empathy of humans.

 Once one gets in, others like it are soon to follow.
+Trust your instincts.

 If someone or something feels suspicious, it oftentimes is.

+Damn, your grandma's journal is incredible.
 These creatures just keep getting worse and worse.

 And it says here that given their birth rates and growth, there could be millions in the southwest, many of which we have yet to encounter.

 Scary shit in there.
+Huh.

+Not all of it.
 The research she documented is fascinating.

 She really did a hell of a service putting this together.
+Even her infected equation is spot on.

 The flexible genome idea is brilliant.